Close Menu

 Digital payments, including person-to-person apps, online bill pay, and bank transfers, are increasingly common and often free or inexpensive.
 Many banks offer online bill pay for regular bills.
 This can send a digital or paper check to a payee on time, so you don’t need to buy checks.

-Person-to-person apps are excellent for splitting small bills among friends but aren’t always suitable for landlords or vendors who require checks.
-Before switching, confirm that recipients accept these forms of payment and consider fees for instant transfers or credit card funding.
+Person-to-person apps are excellent for splitting small bills among friends, but aren’t always suitable for landlords or vendors who require checks.
+Before switching, confirm that recipients accept these payment methods and consider fees for instant transfers or credit card funding.

 Money Transfer Services